Organization: Greater Manchester West Mental Health NHS Foundation Trust

 Goal: Cyber Essential Plus accreditation by addressing weak passwords

-Result: Password blacklisting and customized dictionary list to remove poor passwords.
+Result: Breached password protection and customized dictionary list to remove poor passwords.

 Solution: Specops Password Policy

 Weak passwords were stopping the Greater Manchester West Mental Health NHS Foundation Trust from achieving Cyber Essentials Plus accreditation.
 The Trust needed to ban weak passwords in order to show their commitment to cybersecurity.
 With Specops Password Policy the Trust was able to achieve their goal of blocking weak passwords while enjoying the added benefit of multiple policies and clear end-user feedback.

 Andre de Araujo, head of ICT at the Greater Manchester West Mental Health NHS Foundation Trust, was tasked with addressing the Trust’s issues with weak passwords.
 They were using fine-grained password policy in Active Directory, but the inability to block password dictionaries resulted in hundreds of very weak passwords.

 “We ran a script to look for hashes that could be cracked,” Andre says.
 “We had hundreds of users with passwords that included the day of the week, month or even the word password, often with a number at the end or an exclamation point.
 It was interesting to see how many people follow the same patterns, resulting in easy-to-guess passwords.”